 Users can move or delete the asset.
 When moving or deleting an asset, the total number of references of all the selected assets/folders are displayed in a warning dialog.
 When deleting an asset for which the references are not yet displayed, a warning dialog is displayed.

 Imagecomponent, can be done on fetched assets.
 Assets are read-only.

-To troubleshoot for the common error scenario, follow these steps:
+To troubleshoot common errors, follow these steps:

 If you are unable to search for remote assets from the Content Finder, then ensure that the required roles and permissions are in place.

-An asset fetched from the remote dam may not be published on a web page for one or more reasons.
+An asset fetched from the remote DAM may not be published on a web page for one or more reasons.
 It doesn’t exist on remote server, lack of appropriate permissions to fetch it, or network failure can be the reasons.
 Ensure that the asset is not removed from the remote DAM.
 Ensure that appropriate permissions are in place and the prerequisites are met.
 Retry adding the asset to the page and republish.
 Check the list of asynchronous jobs for errors in asset fetching.

 If you are unable to access the remote DAM deployment from the local Sites deployment, ensure that cross-site cookies are allowed and same site cookie support is configured.
 If cross-site cookies are blocked the deployments of Experience Manager may not authenticate.
 For example, Google Chrome in Incognito mode may block third-party cookies.
 To allow cookies in Chrome browser, click the ‘eye’ icon in the address bar, navigate to Site Not Working > Blocked, select the Remote DAM URL, and allow login-token cookie.
 Alternately, see how to enable third-party cookies.

 If remote references are not retrieved and results in an error message, check if Sites deployment is available and check for network connectivity issues.
 Retry later to check.
 Assets deployment attempts twice to establish connection with Sites deployment and then reports a failure.